Information for term Spanish Language & Culture

 - Visit the royal palace – behold the amazing architecture of the Alcázar of Seville, a 700-year-old royal palace and grounds that span multiple buildings, salons, and formal gardens, gates, patios, and pools.
 This is one of the most iconic compounds in the city, the country, and the Mediterranean culture as a whole.

 - Take a peaceful kayak tour of the scenic Guadalquivir River.

 - View striking architecture on a bike tour along the Plaza de España, then pedal around the Maria Luisa Park, a lush area lined with palms and orange trees.

-Your program fee also includes two day trips and one multiday excursion hosted by CIEE staff per semester, so you’ll get the chance to take in the diverse sights and sounds of several area landmarks and hot spots!
-These excursions are subject to change, but examples of past excursions have included:
+Your program fee also includes one day trip and one multiday excursion hosted by CIEE staff per semester, so you’ll get the chance to take in the diverse sights and sounds of several area landmarks and hot spots!
+Trips are subject to change, but examples of past excursions have included:

 Cádiz day trip

 Hop on a bus for a day trip to Cádiz, an ancient port in southwest Spain that traces its roots back to 1100 B.C. (many claim it’s the the oldest city in Western Europe).
 You’ll take a walking tour of this seaside destination, visit and climb to the top of the 18th-century CádizCathedral, shop at a traditional market, then hit the beaches for some sun, sand, and relaxation.

 Head to the northwest side of the province of Málaga and find yourself surrounded by mountains.
 You’ll take a walking tour around the old town, visit the Jardines de la Alameda, and take in popular sites like La Colegiata and the City Hall.